Ahmedabad International Literature Festival: Third edition

 The third edition of the festival, inaugurated by Bhupendrasinh Chudasama, was held on 24 and 25 November 2018 at Knowledge Consortium of Gujarat (KCG), Ahmedabad, featuring more than 60 speakers including Vivek Oberoi, Harsh Brahmbhatt and Vishnu Pandya.
 Around 7000 people attended this edition.
 For the first time, the festival launched a multi-language Kavi sammelan (poetry-gathering) which featured poets from Gujarati, Hindi, Urdu, French, Bengali and English languages.

 Fourth edition

 The fourth edition of the festival was held on 16 and 17 November 2019 again at the Knowledge Consortium of Gujarat.
 Inaugurated by governor Acharya Devvrat, the festival hosted a total of 18 sessions with 60 speakers.
 Some of the notable speakers were: Sushant Singh, Mallika Sarabhai, Kingshuk Nag, Frédérick Lavoie and Gael de Kerguenec.

 Sixth edition

 The 6th edition of AILF was held in 2021.
 All the sessions were streamed online due to COVID-19 pandemic.

+Seventh edition

+The seventh edition of the festival was held on 8 and 9 October 2022 at the Centre for Environment Education (CEE).
+The main theme of the edition was 'Humans, Nature and the Future'.

+Eighth Edition

+The 8th edition of the Ahmedabad International Literature Festival took place over three days, focusing on the theme 'Literature and Human Development.'
+The inauguration ceremony was led by Dr. Justice K.J.
+Thaker, Chairperson of the Gujarat State Human Rights Commission.
+The event, which commenced on November 24, 2023, at CEE Ahmedabad, featured key dignitaries such as Dr. SK Nanda, IAS (Retd.), and renowned actor-poet Akhilendra Mishra.

+Ninth edition

+The ninth edition of the festival was held on 5 and 6 October 2024 at the CEE.